 In Denmark, multi-annual drug budgets are attached to the national action plan and have been implemented, since 2004, under the format of the Social Reserve Grants Agreement.
 Available data on drug-related public expenditures are multi-annual and include only labelled expenditures (1).

 The Social Reserve Grants Agreement had a planned budget of EUR 19.5 million for drug-related initiatives between 2004 and 2007.
 In 2006 this budget was reinforced and a new budget of EUR 33.6 million was defined for the period 2006–09.
-This agreement was strengthened in 2008 and 2009, with an additional EUR 16.4 million.
+This agreement was strengthened in 2008 and 2009 with an additional EUR 16.4 million.
 In 2011 another EUR 9.6 million was set aside.
 In 2012 EUR 3.2 million was budgeted for the years 2012–15.
-In 2013 the treatment of drug abuse was prioritised and a budget of EUR 13.8 million was assigned for the period 2013–18.
-At the level of local government, close to EUR 117 million were allocated to drug treatment in 2013; data for the budget of municipalities is still not available.
-In 2013 drug treatment in prisons continued to increase, reaching EUR 13.6 million.
+A budget of EUR 13.8 million was assigned for the period 2013–18 at the level of the central government.
+The data available for local government show EUR 120.9 million was spent on drug treatment in 2014 (which represents a 2 % increase on 2013 but is still below what was allocated in 2008), while data for municipalities’ budgets are still not available.

 The available information does not allow the drug-related annual public expenditure effectively spent and its evolution over time to be reported.